Samanta Schweblin

 Samanta Schweblin (born 1978) is an Argentine author currently based in Berlin, Germany.
-She has published three collections of short stories, a novella and a novel, besides stories that have appeared in anthologies and magazines such as The New Yorker, Granta,The Drawbridge, Harper’s Magazine and McSweeney’s.
+She has published three collections of short stories, a novella and a novel, besides stories that have appeared in anthologies and magazines such as The New Yorker, The Paris Review, Granta, The Drawbridge, Harper’s Magazine and McSweeney’s.
+She has won numerous awards around the world and her books have been translated into more than forty languages and adapted for film.